MADE-Apps/MADE.NET/docs/articles/available-packages.md

 ## Web

-The Web library contains a collection of helpers and extensions that sit on top of ASP.NET Core, to provide useful components to compliment your web applications.
+The Web library contains a collection of helpers and extensions that sit on top of ASP.NET Core, to provide useful components to complement your web applications.

 This includes features such as:

 - PaginatedRequest, a simple request object that provides the expected return type, with properties for the current `Page`, the `PageSize`, and the number of items to `Skip` and `Take`.
-- PaginatedResponse, a complimentary response return type for the `PaginatedRequest`, with properties including the `Items` collection, the current `Page` and `PageSize`, plus the `AvailableCount` of requestable items, and the `TotalPages` based on the available count and page size requested.
+- PaginatedResponse, a complementary response return type for the `PaginatedRequest`, with properties including the `Items` collection, the current `Page` and `PageSize`, plus the `AvailableCount` of requestable items, and the `TotalPages` based on the available count and page size requested.
 - HttpContextExceptionsMiddleware, a middleware that manages the handling of exceptions thrown within a `HttpContext` to serve up meaningful exception details to the requesting client using exception handlers.

 <span class="button">